 Other learning areas

-This programme runs on a Friday afternoon for the whole school.
+This programme runs on a Friday for the whole school.
 Discovery Time provides a creative, activity-based learning environment for children helping them develop key competencies through activity-based, child-directed learning.